brunobozz/swapi-bruno-bozz/README.md

 # SwapiBrunoBozz

+This project use the Star Wars API to show details of the movies, characters and planets from franchise.

+Works fine en all sizes on Desktop or Mobile.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

+Use the correct versions frameworks to run the project.
+Angular CLI version 8.1.3.
+Node version: 12.13.1

+## Dependencies

+This projec use ngx-bootstrap and Font Awesome libraryes.
+Run `npm i` to install the depencies.

 ## Development server